193 kilometres (straight line) ENE from Perth.

 Hunt did not record any details of the well’s completion.
-The next day was a Sunday – a day that was firmly observed as a day of rest and Hunt and his party moved on to Metchering on the Monday, leaving behind an injured pensioner guard named Hyland man and a prisoner to care for him, both of whom were to return to York via the returning resupply cart.
+The next day was a Sunday – a day that was firmly observed as a day of rest - and Hunt and his party moved on to Metchering on the Monday, leaving behind an injured pensioner guard named Hyland with one man and a prisoner to care for him, both of whom were to return to York via the returning resupply cart.
 This did not leave much time for the well to be completed although if the current day well approximates that built by Hunt it could quite conceivably have been constructed in the period the main party was at Doodlakine.

 The current Doodlakine Well is about a metre deep, very small and lined with stone.

 It is more than likely not the work of Hunt’s parties, probably being stoned up during the gold rush of the 1890s.
 It may be that the original collapsed well is located nearby or that the current well was built over Hunt’s well.